 - Work with a sustained community partner 6-10 hours per week.

-- Willingness to explore identity, clarify and articulate values, and be held accountable for personal and professional development through leadership training and individual meetings
+- Have a willingness to explore identity, clarify and articulate values and be held accountable for personal and professional development through leadership training and individual meetings.

-- Develop and build upon leadership skills (working with diverse populations, public speaking, social justice, communication styles, power and privilege, time management, etc) that enhance one’s work within the community and within the classroom
+- Develop and build on leadership skills (working with diverse populations, public speaking, social justice, communication styles, power and privilege, time management, etc.) that enhance one’s work within the community and within the classroom.

-- Learn grant writing, assessment, and review through the a potential Capstone Project that will open new insights on the interrelated complexities of community organizations and community need.
+- Learn grant writing, assessment and review through a potential Capstone project that will open new insights on the interrelated complexities of community organizations and community need.

 Developmental Community Placements

-Learn more about the Developmental Community Placements, include each level and our dedicated partners whre Montgomery Leaders serve, learn, and contribute.
+Learn more about the Developmental Community Placements, including each level and our dedicated partners, where Montgomery Leaders serve, learn and contribute.

-To learn more about the students that participate in the Montgomery Service Leaders Program, please visit our Student Profiles.
+To learn more about the students who participate in the Montgomery Service Leaders program, please visit our Student Profiles.